FREQUENTLY ASKED QUESTIONS

 • The size of the space

-• How quickly the owner makes decisions
+• How quickly decisions are made

 GLOSSARY OF ORGANIZING TERMS & DEFINITIONS